 PowerKnowledge Earth & Space Science does not accept advertising.

 Resources for Teachers/Librarians

 PowerKnowledge Earth & Space Science offers an extensive array of resources to help librarians and educators most effectively use this online resource.
-From curriculum correlations and promotional materials, to lesson plans and printable research logs for your students, you will find all the tools you need to support both your colleagues and your grade 3 to 6 users.
+From curriculum correlations and promotional materials, to lesson plans, usage statistics, and printable research logs for your students, you will find all the tools you need to support both your colleagues and your grade 3 to 6 users.
 Click any link on the left navigation of the Resources for Teachers/Librarians page to explore the many resources available to librarians and educators.